Marian Zyndram-Kościałkowski: 1930s

 On 20 July 1930 Zyndram-Kościałkowski was named Voivode of Białystok Voivodeship, remaining there until late February 1934.
 He improved local administration, built sewer system and paved streets of Białystok.
 He also founded the unemployment committee and Agricultural Chamber.
 Due to his efforts, local entrepreneurs presented their products at the Northern Trade Fair in Wilno.
 Also, he was one of co-founders of sports club Jagiellonia Białystok.
-To honor his work, on 4 September 1935 Zyndram-Kościałkowski was named Honorary Citizen of Białystok, and a boulevard was named after him.
+To honor his work, on 4 September 1935 Zyndram-Kościałkowski was named Honorary Citizen of Białystok, and a boulevard was named after him at Planty Park.